The UK eCKD Guide

 Chronic kidney disease affects the body's ability to handle calcium and phosphate.
 This, in turn, can lead to problems with your heart, blood vessels and bones.
 There are a number of different treatment approaches which vary between patients.
 Options available for treatment include advice on altering your diet, a variety of tablets and, in certain cases, surgery.

-Advanced Kidney Care refers to the multi-professional framework required to support high quality care in patients who are at high risk of progressing to kidney failure requiring kidney replacement therapy or supportive care.
+Advanced kidney care (AKC) refers to the multi-professional framework required to support high quality care in patients who are at high risk of progressing to kidney failure requiring kidney replacement therapy or supportive care.

 The specific criteria for AKC are developing, Renal GIRFT recommends that patients should be seen for AKC by the time that they are within 18 months of a projected requirement for kidney replacement therapy.